The touchscreen displays the status of Model 3 at all times. What you see depends on whether the vehicle is:

 When Model 3 is parked, the status area shows the drive mode, estimated range, and an overhead view of the car with buttons you can touch to open the trunks and charge port door.
 When you press the brake, Model 3 powers up and indicator lights flash briefly.
 Unless an indicator light applies to the current situation (for example, a seat belt is not fastened), it should turn off.
 If an indicator light fails to turn on or off, contact Tesla.

-The bottom of the car status display also shows shortcut "cards" for quick access to Media, tire pressure data, and trip information.
-Swipe the cards to the left or right to change shortcuts.
+The bottom of the car status display also shows shortcut "cards" for quick access to Media, tire pressure data, trip information, and more.
+Swipe the cards to the left or right to customize your cards shortcuts.

 The following indicator lights illuminate to advise you or alert you of a specific status or condition.

 See Popup Messages and Vehicle Alerts for more information about alert popups on your vehicle's touchscreen.